 Therefore, the dipole molecules spread out over a larger area, and there are not enough available to act as a barrier.
 Thus, the ink (the water) can dry as quickly as before.
 Once you know that you can develop the optimum percentage of the additive, which makes you fountain pen less susceptible to drying out.

-And mind you, drying of ink not only depends on evaporation but also on the ink absorption of the paper, which is highly effected by the type and quality of the paper, which is another field of ancient alchemy, in which I have not entered, yet.
+And mind you, drying of ink not only depends on evaporation but also on the ink absorption of the paper, which is highly influenced by the type and quality of the paper, which is another field of ancient alchemy, in which I have not entered, yet.

 Thank you for reading ever so patiently.
 While writing the last few paragraphs, I felt the steady rising of your burning, inevitable question.
 After knowing all the things about ink flowing in a fountain pen and on paper, you want me to tell you what the perfect ink is?